TheCacophonyProject/cacophony-api/README.md

 The Cacophony API server has a comprehensive function test suite.
 This requires Python 3.

-To run the tests, you need to do these steps once:
+To set-up for the tests:

 * Create a virtualenv using your preferred method.
 Ensure that the virtualenv using Python 3.
 One approach way to create a virtualenv